craigsapp/midifile/tutorial/index.md

 					element.scrollIntoViewIfNeeded();
 				}
 			}
 		}
 	}
 });

 </script>

-The code in the following tutorials can be placed into the `midifile/src-programs` directory.
-If the program file is named "myprogram.cpp", then type `make myprogram` in the `midifile` directory to compile it.
-The compiled program will be placed in the `midifile/bin` directory.
+The code examples in the following tutorials can be placed into the `midifile/src-programs` directory to compile them.
+For example if the program is named "src-programs/myprogram.cpp", then type `make myprogram` in the `midifile` base directory to compile it.
+The compiled program will be named in the `myprogram` in the `midifile/bin` directory.

 {% include docslot/docslot.html %}